How to Build a Skill for the ProductiveBot Skill Store

 That thing you figured out?
 Other people need it too.
 And they'd pay for it.

 The ProductiveBot Skill Store lets you package what you know into a skill that other customers can install with one click.
 You set the price.
 You get paid when people buy it.

-And the best part: a skill is mostly just a set of clear instructions in a text file.
+A behavioral skill is a folder with one required file: SKILL.md.
 Your bot reads this file and follows the instructions inside it.
 Think of it like writing a really detailed how-to guide for someone who's smart but has never done this specific task before.
 That someone just happens to be an AI.

 Here's what a basic skill folder looks like: